-What is Croup?
+What Is Croup?

-What are the Causes of Croup?
+What Are the Causes of Croup?

-The most common cause of croup are viruses; but, it can also be caused by allergies, bacteria and reflux from the tummy.
-There are multiple viruses that cause croup, but the most common virus is called parainfluenza.
-Some other viruses that may cause croup include respiratory syncytial virus (RSV), influenza virus, measles, adenovirus and enteroviruses.
+The most common cause of croup are viruses, but it can also be caused by allergies, bacteria, and reflux from the tummy.
+There are multiple viruses that cause croup, but the most common virus is called the parainfluenza virus.
+Some other viruses that may cause croup include respiratory syncytial virus (RSV), influenza virus, measles, adenovirus, and enteroviruses.

-Common Sign & Symptoms of Croup
+Common Signs and Symptoms of Croup

 - Runny nose

-- Chest Congestion
+- Chest congestion

-- Hoarse baby cough
+- Hoarse cough

 - Swollen lymph nodes